mathrunet/flutter_masamune/packages/masamune_model_tidb/README.md

 not returned to the Flutter client.

 TiDB databases are not created automatically.
 Create the database in TiDB Cloud before using it.
+This includes prefixed direct-mode databases such as `dev_main`.
 Tables and missing columns are created automatically on save.

 # GitHub Sponsors